Welcome to Dead House: Adaptations

-Planned prequel
+Planned follow-up

 R.L.
-Stine had planned to release a prequel to Welcome to Dead House called "Happy Holidays From Dead House", under the brand label "Goosebumps Gold", with publicly-released cover art by Tim Jacobus featuring a Christmas wreath with glowing eyes embedded inside.
-The book was reportedly to follow the experience of character Ray Thurston when he moves to Dark Falls during the winter season, before being killed by the townspeople.
+Stine had planned to release a follow-up to Welcome to Dead House called "Happy Holidays From Dead House", under the brand label "Goosebumps Gold", with publicly released cover art by Tim Jacobus featuring a Christmas wreath with glowing eyes embedded inside.
 The book was eventually scrapped in the early 2000s and was never released, despite retaining an ISBN and having a dormant sales page on Amazon and a book record page with numerous ratings and reviews on Goodreads.
 These reviews have since been revealed to be fake, as the manuscript was never completed or released to the public, kept under wraps by Stine himself during a shift in publishing partners.

 Merchandise

 Welcome to Dead House is notable for inspiring a variety of merchandise items, including a glow-in-the-dark window cling (which came with the TV adaptation's VHS release), trading cards with images from the book, and a board game called "Race to Dead House", produced by Mastermind Toys in 2020.

 In 1997, Taco Bell released a 3D puzzle toy coinciding with the original air date of the TV adaptation.
 The toy, called "The House in Dark Falls", continues to appear on internet auction sites and thrift shops.